 There are currently no active references in this article.

-Shrub to 0.2m, epiphytic or creeping on peaty banks, young stems densely rough scaly the scales fairly persistent.
-Leaves 0.5-1 x 0.2-0.5cm, ovate to elliptic, broadly elliptic, to occasionally subcircular the apex acute to obtuse, rarely rounded, often sub-acuminate, the margin recurved, rather cartilaginous, often erose, subserrate in the upper part, the base tapering to rounded; upper surface with a slightly impressed midrib near the base, or quite smooth, the laterals obscure, with a few small scales on the upper surfaces at first but quickly glabrescent; below the midrib slightly raised near the base, the laterals obscure, scales well spaced, brown, irregularly lobed to sub-entire.
-Flowers solitary, hanging; calyx a low scaly ring; corolla red, campanulate, 2-2.5 x 2.5-3cm, conspicuously scaly on the tube outside; stamens 10, evenly arranged around the mouth of the flower; ovary densely hairy and scaly, style at the base hairy and scaly, glabrous in the upper half.
+Shrub to 0.2 m, epiphytic or creeping on peaty banks, young stems densely rough scaly the scales fairly persistent.
+Leaves 0.5-1 x 0.2-0.5 cm, ovate to elliptic, broadly elliptic, to occasionally subcircular the apex acute to obtuse, rarely rounded, often sub-acuminate, the margin recurved, rather cartilaginous, often erose, subserrate in the upper part, the base tapering to rounded; upper surface with a slightly impressed midrib near the base, or quite smooth, the laterals obscure, with a few small scales on the upper surfaces at first but quickly glabrescent; below the midrib slightly raised near the base, the laterals obscure, scales well spaced, brown, irregularly lobed to sub-entire.
+Flowers solitary, hanging; calyx a low scaly ring; corolla red, campanulate, 2-2.5 x 2.5-3 cm, conspicuously scaly on the tube outside; stamens 10, evenly arranged around the mouth of the flower; ovary densely hairy and scaly, style at the base hairy and scaly, glabrous in the upper half.
+Royal Horticultural Society (1997)

-Distribution Widespread in Papua New Guinea, not yet recorded from Irian Jaya.
+Distribution Papua New Guinea Widespread, not yet recorded from Irian Jaya